kamenoseiji/imageSynth/README.md

   -L : specify Red-filtered frames to apply LRGB composite (e.g. -L3,4,5 to use the 3rd, 4th, 5th image files as L-channel)

-  -C : switch to position calibration mode for commet tracking
+  -C : switch to position calibration mode for comet tracking

-  -X, -Y : apply commet tracking
+  -X, -Y : apply comet tracking

 Limitations
  1. Pixel sizes of image files must be the same.